Symplectic structure in open string field theory I: Rolling tachyons: Rolling tachyon in open string field theory

 where

 The expression clearly fits our general formula \eq{Omega}.
 As mentioned earlier, the interacting contribution drops out because the midpoint coordinate commutes through the star product.
-Unfortunately, Witten's symplectic structure is singular.
-The problem is that the plane wave vertex operators in the sigmoid have nonzero conformal weight.
+Unfortunately, Witten's symplectic structure is undefined.
+The problem comes from the fact that the plane wave vertex operators in the sigmoid have nonzero conformal weight.
 They obey the transformation~law

 The conformal maps relevant to Witten's SFT usually have conical singularities at the midpoint.
-This means that $\d f(i)$ will be vanishing or infinite.
-Therefore the symplectic structure is divergent.
-In the end the difficulty can be traced back to the assumption that Witten's SFT is local in the midpoint coordinate.
+This means that $\d f(i)$ will be vanishing or infinite, making the symplectic structure undefined.
+The difficulty can be traced back to the assumption that Witten's SFT is local in the midpoint coordinate.
 Attempts to make this locality manifest encounter serious difficulties from short distance singularities on the worldsheet \cite{Morris,Manes,Potting,Belov}.

 To avoid these issues, Cho, Mazel, and Yin propose to define the symplectic structure by projecting Witten's sigmoid to its weight zero part.
 The result is

 where $V_{X^0}$ is the (infinite) volume of the time coordinate and